 Conflict of Interest Statement: Authors must indicate whether or not they have a financial relationship with the organization that sponsored the research.
 Examples of potential sources of bias include affiliations, funding sources, stock ownership, honoraria, paid expert testimony, patent applications/registrations that may constitute conflicts of interest.
-These statement should be provided by the corresponding author on behalf of all authors when submit the manuscript.
+These statements should be provided by the corresponding author on behalf of all authors when submitting the manuscript.

-Amsath, A., 2002.
+Amsath, A. (2002).
 Studies on predatory efficiency of the water stick insect, Ranatra filliformis on mosquito larva, Culex fatigans.
-J. Exp.
-Zoo., 6, 93-98.
+Journal of Experimental Zoology, 6, 93-98.

-Peer review: All papers are subject to double blind peer review.
+Peer review: All papers are subject to double-blind peer review.
 Authors are requested to suggest at least 2 independent reviewers with appropriate technical expertise in the field of research work although the editor may not necessarily approach them.
 Their affiliation and e-mail address (mobile number) should be provided as fully as possible.
-However, the IJZAB has an identified panel of reviewers and may designate other reviewers based on the topic of a paper require.
+However, the IJZAB has an identified panel of reviewers and may designate other reviewers based on the topic of a paper required.

 Brief checklist for submission

 - Have you provided *corresponding author communication address email id and mobile number information at the end of the paper?